salkuadrat/lucifer/README.md

 ## Contributions

 Feel free to contribute to the project in any ways.

-This includes code reviews, pull requests, documentations, tutorials, or reporting bugs that you found in Lucifer.
+This includes code reviews, pull requests, documentations, tutorials, or reporting bugs that you might found in Lucifer.

 ## License